Regox17/DSA_PROJECT_USING_A_HASH_TABLE/README.md

 - `hash_table.c`: Contains the implementation of the hash table.
 - `hash_table.h`: Header file with the data structure and function prototypes.
-- `report.pdf`: Detailed project report (Add this file if you have it).
+- `report.pdf`: Detailed project report.

 ## Compilation and Execution